vegaprotocol/specs/protocol/0038-OLIQ-liquidity_provision_order_type.md

 Note that any other orders that the LP has on the book (limit orders, other pegged orders) that are *not* part of this LP batch order (call them "normal" in this paragraph) can be cancelled and amended as normal.
 When volume is removed / added / pegs moved (on "normal" orders) then as part of the normal peg updates the LP batch order may add or remove volume as described in section "How they are constructed for the order book" above.

 ## Network Parameters:

-* market.liquidity.probabilityOfTrading.tau.scaling: scaling factor multiplying risk model value of tau to imply probability of trading.
+* `market.liquidity.probabilityOfTrading.tau.scaling`: scaling factor multiplying risk model value of tau to imply probability of trading.
-* market.liquidity.minimum.probabilityOfTrading.lpOrders: a minimum probability of trading; any shape proportions at pegs that would have smaller probability of trading are to be moved to pegs that imply price that have probability of trading no less than the `market.liquidity.minimum.probabilityOfTrading.lpOrders`.
+* `market.liquidity.minimum.probabilityOfTrading.lpOrders`: a minimum probability of trading; any shape proportions at pegs that would have smaller probability of trading are to be moved to pegs that imply price that have probability of trading no less than the `market.liquidity.minimum.probabilityOfTrading.lpOrders`.

 ## APIs:

 * Order datatype for LP orders.
 Any order APIs should contain these orders.

 ## Acceptance Criteria:

 - Volume implied by the liquidity provision order is that given by [0034-PROB-liquidity_measure.feature](https://github.com/vegaprotocol/vega/blob/develop/integration/features/verified/0034-PROB-liquidity_measure.feature) in all the various scenarios there. (<a name="0038-OLIQ-001" href="#0038-OLIQ-001">0038-OLIQ-001</a>);
 - Volume implied by the liquidity provision order is that given by [0034-PROB-liquidity_measure.feature](https://github.com/vegaprotocol/vega/blob/develop/integration/features/verified/0034-PROB-liquidity_measure.feature) in all the various scenarios that test fractional order sizes (smallest order position of 0.01). (<a name="0038-OLIQ-002" href="#0038-OLIQ-002">0038-OLIQ-002</a>);
 - If an LP order has offset set such that the resulting price falls outside `[min_lp_vol_price, max_lp_vol_price]` then the system adjusts it automatically so that it's placed on the bound (<a name="0038-OLIQ-011" href="#0038-OLIQ-011">0038-OLIQ-011</a>)

 ### LP commitment order creation

 - A liquidity provisioning order must specify orders for both sides of the book (<a name="0038-OLIQ-003" href="#0038-OLIQ-003">0038-OLIQ-003</a>)
 - All orders created by an LP commitment must be pegged orders (<a name="0038-OLIQ-004" href="#0038-OLIQ-004">0038-OLIQ-004</a>)
 - Filled orders are replaced immediately to conform to the LP commitment shapes (<a name="0038-OLIQ-005" href="#0038-OLIQ-005">0038-OLIQ-005</a>)
 - Change of the market parameter `market.liquidity.priceRange` which decreases the value will, when volumes are next recalculated, tighten `[min_lp_vol_price, max_lp_vol_price]` and volume that was previously pegged inside the valid range and would now be outside is shifted to the bounds.   (<a name="0038-OLIQ-012" href="#0038-OLIQ-012">0038-OLIQ-012</a>)
 - Change of the market parameter `market.liquidity.priceRange` which increases the value will, when volumes are next recalculated, widen `[min_lp_vol_price, max_lp_vol_price]` and volume that was previously being shifted to stay inside the range is now deployed at the desired peg.   (<a name="0038-OLIQ-013" href="#0038-OLIQ-013">0038-OLIQ-013</a>)

 ### LP commitment amendment

 - If amending a commitment size would reduce the market's supplied liquidity below the target stake, the amendment will be rejected (see [0035 Liquidity Monitoring](./0035-LIQM-liquidity_monitoring.md#decreasing-supplied-stake)) (<a name="0038-OLIQ-006" href="#0038-OLIQ-006">0038-OLIQ-006</a>)

 ### LP commitment repricing due to peg price moves

 - If best bid / ask has changed and the LP order volume is moved around to match the shape / new peg levels then the margin requirement for the party may change.
 There is at most one transfer in / out of the margin account of the LP party as a result of one of the pegs moving. (<a name="0038-OLIQ-008" href="#0038-OLIQ-008">0038-OLIQ-008</a>)